Trans fat regulation: International regulation

 The international trade in food is standardized in the Codex Alimentarius.
 Hydrogenated oils and fats come under the scope of Codex Stan 19.
 Non-dairy fat spreads are covered by Codex Stan 256-2007.
 In the Codex Alimentarius, trans fat to be labelled as such is defined as the geometrical isomers of monounsaturated and polyunsaturated fatty acids having non-conjugated [interrupted by at least one methylene group (−CH_{2}−)] carbon-carbon double bonds in the trans configuration.
-This definition excludes specifically the trans fats (vaccenic acid and conjugated linoleic acid) that are present especially in human milk, dairy products, and beef.
+This definition excludes conjugated linoleic acid which is present naturally in human milk, dairy products, and beef.
+It does not exclude vaccenic acid.

 In 2018 the World Health Organization launched a plan to eliminate trans fat from the global food supply.
 They estimate that trans fat leads to more than 500,000 deaths from cardiovascular disease yearly.

+By country

 Argentina

 Trans fat content labeling started being required in August 2006.
 Industrial foods must contain a maximum of 2% of trans fat over total fat, except for ruminant fats, which have no limit.